Internships Available

 1. Updating and improving one or more of the 15 Global Challenges.
 This includes working on briefing situation charts; text; future implications of news and other developments; computer models; finding leading experts; identifying resources from best websites to books, models, and videos.

-2. Helping the Millennium Project improve the Global Futures Intelligence System.
+2. Helping The Millennium Project improve the Global Futures Intelligence System.
 This includes helping to develop the user interface and programming in javascript.

 3. Public relations/communications — how to connect people, ideas, and resources to improved decisions.